The employment of research students by departments

 Work permission for Tier 4 PGR students

 International PGR students studying in the UK on a Tier 4 student visa are allowed to work up to a maximum of 20 hours per week during term time.
 The University recommends they should work no more than 16 hours per week to ensure an appropriate study-work balance.
-Unlike other students, PGRs are considered to be in term time for the duration of the academic year, except during agreed periods of vacation (up to a maximum of 8 weeks) which must be agreed with the student's supervisor.
+Unlike other students, PGRs are considered to be in term time for the duration of the academic year, except during agreed periods of holiday which must be agreed with the student's supervisor.